 People facing the decision of bankruptcy can often have many questions regarding their situation.
 To help those overwhelmed with debt and tired of being harassed by their creditors better understand their options, the Law Offices of R Mark Weaver is proud to offer this informative FAQ page.
-If you have further questions or if you would like to discuss your unique situation with a caring Fairfax County bankruptcy attorney from our team, call our offices at your earliest convenience.
+If you have further questions or if you would like to discuss your unique situation with a caring Texas bankruptcy attorney from our team, call our offices at your earliest convenience.

 What is bankruptcy?

 Bankruptcy is the legal process in which individuals or businesses file under the United States Code Title 11 to eliminate all or repay some of their debts.
 Most people choosing to file for bankruptcy will file under Chapter 7 or Chapter 13, also known as either liquidation or reorganization.

 What is Chapter 7?